 How common is aortic dissection?

 Aortic dissection is relatively uncommon.
 The condition most frequently occurs in people in their 50s and 60s and is rare in people under 40 years of age.
-Aortic dissection is more common in men.
+Aortic dissection is more common in men but is still very rare: only about 30 people per million will have one, in a year.

 What causes aortic dissection?